AndreiTih/andrei-tihoan-homepage/_posts/2023-12-02-how-does-a-computer-see-numbers.md

 Since computers can only really store numbers we rely on encoding methods that humans define and agree on to represent any kind of data numerically.
 In this case, we want to encode negative numbers, and while there exist many methods to do so, one of the most common is the [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement) method which happens to be used by the Intel® 64 and IA-32 Architectures.

-Thus that code just does a relative jump -2 bytes from the address of the next instruction.
+Thus that code does a relative jump -2 bytes from the address of the next instruction.
 Since our code is 2 bytes long, that jump will lead the program counter right back to our JMP instruction, resulting in an endless loop.

 ## References